 A student ID card is a personal document which serves as proof of identity for examinations and library privileges.
 You will receive instructions explaining how to request your student ID card.

-After you have been (conditionally) admitted to the LLM programme at the Amsterdam Law School, you will need to sign up for courses during the registration periods indicated on the academic calendar.
+After you have been (conditionally) admitted to the LLM programme by the Amsterdam Law School you will be signed up for courses by the Amsterdam Law School for the first semester.

-For questions on course registration, please contact our Education Desk.
+For questions about course registration, please contact the Education Desk.